gazanas/Authentication-Model/README.md

 avoid SQL injection attacks.

-MySQLi is activated by uncommenting the line:
+MySQLi is activated by uncommenting in php.ini the line:

 extension=php_mysqli.dll; for windows or